sebastiencouture/recurve-storage/README.md

 ===

 Local and session storage wrapper Javascript library for the browser.
 Support for object serialization and caching.
-Graceful degradation with caching for older browsers and private browsing mode in Safari with no storage.
+Graceful degradation with caching for no storage support due to private browsing mode in difficult to handle Safari.

 ## Usage